Do you have a new small scale LNG project? Looking for the best and most optimal shipping solution for your small scale LNG distribution?

 We are Small LNG shipping consultants and brokers

 Traditionally, the transportation of LNG has been done in big LNG carriers that move the product in the most economical way from the producers.
 LNG is then re-distributed via pipelines to the final users.
 But the same that other energy sources have been changing the way they are transported over the years, there are changes in the LNG distribution and transportation that make it feasible and even economical (specially if we take into account the whole of the supply chain) to move small LNG parcels with the use of Small LNG carriers (SSLNG), able to get closer to the final customer.

 Due to the changes in the way energy is consumed and the increase in Liquefied Natural Gas (LNG) movements, we see clear opportunities for the development of Small LNG Carriers and barges that would help in the following ways:

-- Coping with the peaks in demand: In busy tourist destinations the demand for energy greatly varies during the year.
-In other places, demand varies due to big temperature changes.
+Peaks in demand: In some places demand for energy greatly varies during the year.
 A small LNG Carrier could help during those peaks, allowing for the construction of a pipeline that covers only the valley periods (instead of a much bigger and more expensive one that can cope also with the peaks), and therefore greatly reducing the investment required and the risk involved.

 That might be the reason why most small LNG carriers today are in fact owned by Ship Owners coming from an ethylene transportation background and not from traditional “big LNG” Owners.